-In accordance with the our values we pledge to:
+In accordance with our values we shall:

 The school is committed to promoting and developing equality of opportunity in all its functions and will seek to do this by communicating its commitment to equality and diversity to all members of the school community;

 - communicating where responsibility lies for equality issues;

 - providing training for decision-makers and briefings for staff and students;

 - maintaining mechanisms for implementation, monitoring, evaluation and review of the expectations in our Equalities statement;

 - taking positive action to redress any under-representation of particular sub-groups in the workforce;

 - treating acts of discrimination, victimisation or harassment as a disciplinary offence;

 - consulting with trade unions, (both internally and externally), interested groups and individuals, internal and external.